Tech stocks lead Wall Street lower, breaking winning streak - NewsBreak

 A report on retail sales this week showed that spending remains resilient as gasoline prices fall and help ease some pressure from inflation.

-The data from government and corporate reports are also being closely watched as investors try to determine how the Federal Reserve will continue with its plan to fight inflation by raising interest rates.
+The data from government and corporate reports is also being closely watched as investors try to determine how the Federal Reserve will continue with its plan to fight inflation by raising interest rates.
 The goal is to raise rates and slow down economic growth to cool inflation.
-But the central bank is treading a fine line between taming inflation in an already slowing economy and hitting the brakes too hard and veering the economy into a recession.
+But, the central bank is threading a fine line between taming inflation in an already slowing economy and hitting the brakes too hard and veering the economy into a recession.

-Minutes of the Fed’s July meeting released this week said inflation is still too high and made clear the central bank will keep raising interest rates.
+Minutes of the Fed’s July meeting released this week said inflation is still is too high and made clear the central bank will keep raising interest rates.
 The central bank has raised interest rates twice this year by 0.75 percentage points, triple its usual margin.
-Forecasters currently expect a hike of half a percentage point at the board’s next meeting.
+Forecasters currently expect a hike of a half-percentage point at the board’s next meeting.

 “The question is does he engage the market with his assessment of the direction of inflation, the progress the Fed is making and offer any suggestion of the direction of rate hikes?”
 Krosby said.